hamidhassan85/data_analyst/Instructions/Labs/04-create-dax-calculations-in-power-bi-desktop.md

 	*While it appears all salespeople aren't meeting target, remember that the table visual isn’t yet filtered by a specific time period.
 You’ll produce sales performance reports that filter by a user-selected time period in the **Design a Report in Power BI Desktop** lab.*

-1. At the top-right corner of the **Data** pane, collapse and then expand open the pane.

-	*Collapsing and reopening the pane resets the content.*

 1. Notice that the **Targets** table now appears at the top of the list.

 	![Picture 46](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image50.png)